Bicol River: Climate

 The climate is influenced by the Northeast Monsoon winds and the Pacific trade winds.
-These Monsoon winds create the low pressure area in the Pacific Ocean, resulting in tropical cyclones that affect the area in November and December.
+These monsoon winds create the low pressure area in the Pacific Ocean, resulting in tropical cyclones that affect the area in November and December.

-Rainfall occurs throughout the year with low rainfall between January to May and high rainfall between June and December.
+Rainfall occurs throughout the year with low rainfall between January and May and high rainfall between June and December.
 In the lower basin, mean annual rainfall ranges between 1850 and 2300 mm.
-The main factors influencing rainfall are the air streams, the intertropical convergence zone and topography.
+The main factors influencing rainfall are the air streams, the Intertropical Convergence Zone and topography.

 The mean temperatures are high throughout the year with the daily mean temperatures in the range of 24.1 to 28.1 C and an annual mean temperature of 27 C.

 Crossings

 This is listed from mouth to source.